THE EVIDENCE www.evidencejournals.com

 To view Article

-Assessment of attitude towards research among the undergraduate medical students from Hyderabad, India: A cross-sectional study
+Assessment of attitude towards research among the undergraduate medical students from Hyderabad, India: a cross-sectional study

 Devipriya S1†, Anjana R Nair1†, Harshit Singh1†, Maitry Sukhadeve1, Gudipally Monica2, P Aparnavi3*